PoYuYang/TMDB-iOS-App/README.md

 ## Detail Section

 Detail for any shows on the website including Casts, Reviews and recommend show.
+The button on the toolbar has the same function as the homepage.
 <p align="center"><img src="img/IMG_2819.PNG" alt="Detail" width="300" />
 <img src="img/IMG_2820.PNG" alt="Detail" width="300" />
 <img src="img/IMG_2821.PNG" alt="Detail" width="300" /></p>